Local Municipal Services

 Trash, recyclables and organics are collected on a weekly basis.
 Atherton Municipal Code encourages residents to place the recycling containers at the curb no sooner than the evening prior to pick up, but no later than the evening of pick up.

-Residents should first contact Recology at (650) 595-3900 about their concerns.
+Residents should first contact GWR at (650) 798-5999 or GreenWaste website about their concerns.
 In general, most problems can be resolved with a phone call.
-The Town's franchise requires Recology to be responsive to residents' needs, and procedures are in place for the Town to fine Recology for patterns of poor customer service.
+The Town's agreement requires GWR to be responsive to residents' needs, and procedures are in place for the Town to penalize GWR for patterns of poor customer service.

 The current cost for services is provided in the rate tables below.
 A complete rate sheet can be downloaded here (PDF).